fmerg/pymerkle/docs/target/source/proof.rst

   state = tree.get_root()

-Note that the root-hash encodes the tree's state as it is uniquely determined by its binary structure and the hash values stored by its leaf nodes.
+Note that the root hash encodes the tree's state as it is uniquely determined by its binary structure and the hash values stored by its leaf nodes.
 At any susequent moment, after further data have been appended to the tree, the monitor wants to verify that the the tree's current state is a possible